junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean puts a hand beneath Cass' head, posturing his head up a little and holding the opening of the flask right in front of his mouth.

 "Come on, buddy."
-He murmurs, close to begging and praying.
+He murmurs, close to begging or praying.
 "Come back to me."

 Starry flowing light spreads out of the flask, rising and flying in the air like a dance of pure light before sliding into the thin slit between Cass' lips.

 "Cass?"
-Dean puts his head back, reaching a finger beneath his nose to feel the breath.
-Faint air pushes onto his skin, but only gets weaker and thinner, until completely imperceptible.
+Dean lays his head back to ground gently, reaching a finger beneath his nose to feel the breath.
+Faint air pushes onto his skin, but it only gets weaker and thinner, until completely imperceptible.

 Dean's heart bleeds painfully.
 Is it too late?
 Did they make a terrible mistake and kill Cass, again?
 And this time, he did it himself?
-He closes his eyes and feels his chest is too painful to breathe.
+He shuts his eyes and feels his chest too painful to breathe.

-The lamps around the playground start flickering, lights going on and off, and then explodes one by one.
+The lamps around the playground start flickering, lights going on and off, and then explode one by one.

 "Dean!"
 Sam calls out alarmingly, gun dropped into hands intuitively.

 Dean snaps open his eyes and checks on Cass instantly.

 Castiel has opened his eyes, though his look is remote and unfocused.
 Bright blue light fills into his pupil, spreading to his face, his body, and then the space around him.
-The light soon gets too bright to look, Dean has to look away and cover his eyes with arms.
-The air is buzzing with static electricity.
+The light soon gets too bright to look, Dean has to look away and cover his eyes with a raised arm.
+The air is buzzing with static electricity and heat.

 There is a flow of energy rushing towards them and passing by their sides without doing any harm.
 A word suddenly pops into Dean's mind: "solar wind."
-He has seen it from some science channel on TV some long time ago, introducing how the sun's activity can let out electrical waves and winds of particles that almost look like a wind.
+He has seen it from some science channel on motel TV some long time ago, introducing how the sun's activity can let out electrical waves and winds of particles that almost look like a visible wind.
 A wind made of light.
 That must be what is happening now.
-The holy creature of light is letting out the rare wonder but he can't see it with his bare eyes, just like he can't look at the Sun directly.
-Such a bummer.
+Cass, this holy creature of light, is letting out the beautiful bright rare wonder but he can't see it with his bare eyes, just like he can't look at the Sun directly.
+What a loss.

 When the buzzing electrical feeling dies down, Dean turns back and opens his eyes again.

 Castiel sits up with eyes wide and gentle, locked on him.

 "Dean."
-He says, his sound familiar and deep, though maybe a little sad and tired, but at least he's not weak or dying or anything.
+He says, his sound familiar and deep, though maybe slightly sad and tired, but at least he's not weak or dying or anything.
+The wounds and cuts all disappeared, and no sign of blood anywhere.

+Here he is, Angel of the Lord with a capital "A", fresh and new.
 Dean can't stop a smile unfurling on his face.
-He lets out a long relieved breaths, and lightly punches Cass on the shoulder fake-annoyedly, "Don't do that again."
+"Cass!"
+He lets out a long relieved breaths, then punches the angel on the shoulder, "Don't do that again!"

 Next to them, Sam also exhales in relief.

 Dean stands up and holds a hand to pull Cass up.
-When they head back to Impala and drive back to bunker, Dean feels the weight on his shoulder is so much lighter that he even starts humming his favorite Zeppelin song when the tape rotates to "Ramble On."
-Sam eyes him with raised surprised eyebrow, receives a beaty head following the rhythm in reply, and can't stop beaming.
+When they head back to Impala and drive back to bunker, Dean even starts humming his favorite Zeppelin song when the tape rotates to "Ramble On."
+Sam eyes him with raised surprised eyebrow, receives a beaty head drum  following the rhythm in reply, and can't stop beaming.
+The weight on Dean's shoulder is visibly so much lighter now it looks like as if he can float.

 Seriousness kicks back in when Dean glances at Cass from the rear mirror and notices his still tensed shoulder.
 He tunes down the music.